Erik-J-D/microKanren/README.md

-# �Kanren - Racket Edition
+# µKanren - Racket Edition

 This is a fork of the original microKanren code provided by Jason Hemann and Daniel P. Friedman, modified to run in a modern (v8.2) version of Racket since I couldn't figure out which interpreter they used and the few I tried failed to run all the tests successfully.